wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 2. Database changes:
    - The `submission` field on `ESGMetricEvidence` is now nullable to support standalone evidence
    - Field renames for clarity: `ocr_processed` → `is_processed_by_ocr`, `extracted_period` → `period`

+## Evidence-Metric Association

+### Direct Metric Association

+Evidence files can be directly associated with metrics in two ways:

+1. **When attached to a submission**: Evidence inherits the metric association from the submission it's attached to.

+2. **Standalone evidence (new approach)**: Evidence can be directly associated with a metric via the `intended_metric` field, making it easier and more reliable to find and attach evidence to submissions later.

+Before the standalone evidence is attached to a submission, the system uses the `intended_metric` field to identify which metric the evidence belongs to.
+This replaces the previous approach of storing the metric ID in the `ocr_data` JSON field.

+### Benefits of the New Approach

+- **Explicit relationship**: Direct database relationship instead of storing in JSON
+- **Better performance**: Proper database indexing for faster queries
+- **Improved reliability**: No need to parse or search within JSON content
+- **Cleaner model semantics**: Separates relationship data from OCR processing data

+### Automatic Evidence Attachment

+The system automatically attaches standalone evidence files to submissions when:

+1. Users submit individual metrics via `batch_submit` with `auto_attach_evidence=true`